pratikaher88/pratikaher88.github.io/_pages/about.md

   - /about.html
 ---

-I am a 2023 graduate at University of California, Berkeley, USA with a focus in SOftware Engineering and Machine Learning.
+I am a 2023 graduate at University of California, Berkeley, USA with a focus in Software Engineering and Machine Learning.

 Prior to joining the program I have an experience of three years working as a software/ML at JP Morgan and at Tingtun (Norwegian web accessibility startup).
 I have worked in domains like Finance, Web accessibility, and academic research.